 Dentistry is micro-surgery.
 Using high magnification dental loupes that is similar to the one an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

 In addition to allowing precise, close-up work, our loupes directs a beam of light directly on the teeth, minimizing glare for you.

 Drs.
 Schofield, Martin and Smagula chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
-Exposure time for dental radiographs is extremely minimal.
+Exposure time for dental radiographs is extremely minimal especially with advances in digital radiography.
 Drs.
-Schofield, Martin and Smagula utilizes Radiographic Imaging Technologies within the office.
-Radiographic images help us retrieve valuable diagnostic information allowing us to see cavities better.
+Schofield, Martin and Smagula utilizes digital radiographic imaging technologies within the office.
+These images help us retrieve valuable diagnostic information allowing us to see cavities better.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.